BenIlies/NoPASARAN/docs/quickstart.rst

 Quickstart
 ==========

 NoPASARAN is an advanced network tool designed to detect, fingerprint, and locate network middleboxes in a unified framework.
-The tool leverages the power of finite state machines for test case description and Ansible for orchestrating tests across a network of nodes.
+The tool leverages the power of finite state machines for test case description and enables network orchestration with various roles for machines in the architecture.

 Features
 --------

 - Detection, fingerprinting, and location of network middleboxes.
 - Utilization of finite state machines for test case description.
-- Network orchestration with Ansible.
-- Flexible roles for network nodes and proxies.
+- Flexible roles for machines in the architecture: Worker and Proxy.
+- Worker machines perform test campaigns defined by JSON scenario files.
+- Proxy machines are accessible to remote Workers, allowing communication when Workers are unreachable from the Internet.
 - Support for JSON-based scenario files for state machine configurations.

 Requirements